 Early-stage dementia and money management: signs of struggle

-Missed calls from the bank
+- Missed calls from their bank or bill collectors

-Money missing from their bank account
+- Missing money from their bank account

-Unusual purchases or merchandise at home
+- Unusual purchases or merchandise at home

-Establish a living trust and designate a trustee.
-A living trust provides guidance on managing your parents’ estate.
+- Establish a living trust by talking with an elder law attorney.
+A trustee, other than your parents, can be designated to manage your parents’ assets that are transferred to a living trust.
+This living trust provides guidance on managing your parents’ estate.
 The trustee follows these instructions when a parent with dementia is no longer able to manage their affairs.

 Signs of elder financial abuse or fraud

-Strange-looking signatures on checks or legal documents
+- Strange-looking signatures on checks or legal documents

-Talk or evidence of unexplained money transfers
+- Stories or evidence of unexplained money transfers

-Sudden changes in your parents’ will
+- Sudden changes in your parents’ will

-Changes to the mortgage, loans, or other major financial agreements
+- Changes to the mortgage, loans, or other major financial agreements

-Missing jewelry or cash
+- Missing jewelry or cash

-Newly established lines of credit
+- Newly established lines of credit

-High numbers of phone solicitations or telemarketers
+- Frequent phone solicitations or calls from telemarketers

-Repeated calls from unknown numbers at the same times of day
+- Repeated calls from unknown numbers at the same times of day

-Written threats of extortion
+- Written threats of extortion

-Non-FDA approved medical devices or procedures
+- Non-FDA-approved medical devices or procedures

-Unnecessary home or auto repairs
+- Unnecessary home or auto repairs

-Unusual requests for sizeable charitable donations
+- Unusual requests for sizeable charitable donations